 - Contributions which would have lasting positive impact on the field of computing through education.

 - The award will consist of a plaque and a prize of ₹7 lakhs.

-- The award ceremony will be held during ACM India Compute conference (focused on Computing Education) in December 2020, where the awardee will be expected to deliver a talk on their contribution.
-The costs for the travel and stay will be borne by ACM India.
+- The award ceremony will be held during ACM India Annual Event in February 2022.
+The awardee will be expected to deliver a talk on their contribution at the Compute conference (focused on Computing Education) in October 2021, most likely virtually.

 Submitted materials should explain the contribution in terms understandable to a non-specialist.
 Each nomination involves several components:

 - Name, address, phone number, and email address of the nominator (person making the nomination).

 - Name, address, and email address of the candidate (person being nominated).
 As a matter of policy, ACM India will neither reveal to the candidates who have nominated/endorsed them nor respond to any queries regarding a nomination once submitted.